 May our compassion and presence comfort those who are ill and their loved ones; may our informed citizenship guide us to work toward disease prevention and control.

 When they had crossed over, they landed at Gennesaret and anchored there.
 As soon as they got out of the boat, people recognized Jesus.
 They ran throughout that whole region and carried the sick on mats to wherever they heard he was.
 And wherever he went—into villages, towns or countryside—they placed the sick in the marketplaces.
-They begged him to let them touch even the edge of his cloak, and all who touched it were healed.
+They begged him to let them touch even the edge of his cloak, and all who touched him were healed.

 Environmental pollution is an incurable disease.
 It can only be prevented.

 The health effects of air pollution imperil human lives.
 This fact is well-documented.